 Aspiriant, LLC is a fee-only financial advisor firm that’s headquartered in Los Angeles.
-The firm has additional locations in California, as well as in Massachusetts, New York, Minnesota, Ohio and Wisconsin.
-The sizeable firm has more than $12.2 billion in assets under management (AUM) and 86 advisors on staff.
-Aspiriant has placed on two of SmartAsset’s lists of the top financial advisor firms: the top firms in Los Angeles and the top firms in California.
+The firm is featured on two of SmartAsset’s top financial advisor lists: the top firms in Los Angeles and the top firms in California.

 Aspiriant was formed in 2008.
-As it exists today, the firm is actually a combination of a few financial advisor businesses that Aspiriant has purchased since its founding.
-Although Aspiriant is principally owned by holding companies, 56 of the firm’s employees hold a stake in its ownership.
+Although Aspiriant is principally owned by holding companies, a number of firm employees have stakes in its ownership.

-Aspiriant employs an impressive 36 certified financial planners (CFP).
-Additionally, its team includes 16 chartered financial analysts (CFA), 14 certified public accountants (CPA), six certified investment management analysts (CIMA), five chartered alternative investment analysts (CAIA), two certified divorce financial analysts (CDFA), one certified private wealth advisor (CPWA) and one accredited estate planner (AEP).
+Aspiriant advisors hold a number of certifications, including certified financial planner (CFP), chartered financial analyst (CFA), certified public accountant (CPA), certified investment management analyst (CIMA), chartered alternative investment analyst (CAIA), certified divorce financial analyst (CDFA), certified private wealth advisor (CPWA) and accredited estate planner (AEP).

 Services Offered by Aspiriant

 Aspiriant primarily offers wealth management and financial planning services.
 Investment management is woven into most of the firm’s services as well.

 Aspiriant relies on a customizable process to build clients’ investment portfolios.
 The firm bases asset allocations on its proprietary capital market expectations (CMEs), or multi-year market projections.
 Although the firm prefers a long-term investment approach, it will consider short-term investment opportunities.